top of page

 the soft answer to the "hard problem,"

-so-called, of sapients' consciousness,
+so-called, of sapient consciousness.

-vivisecting dogs, Descartes missed,
+Vivisecting dogs, Descartes missed,

-shutting his ears to howls of agony—
+it, shut his ears to howls of agony—

-He tempers the wind to the shorn lamb,
+tempers the wind to the shorn lamb,

-It’s not as bad as you suppose,
+It’s just as bad as bad as you suppose.

-and plainer than a pikestaff's nose:
+It's plainer than a pikestaff's nose.

 Our reasoning will never turn